vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 ## Customizing what gets logged

 Another example.
-When the `debug` option is on, the default "root" logger will show `DEBUG` messages and above ---basically everything.
+When the `debug` option is on, the default "root" logger will show `DEBUG` messages and above --- basically everything.
 This is fine, but say you've decided that the `weewx.restx` module is too chatty for your liking.
 For it, you want to see only `INFO` messages and above --- nothing else.